 Portugal is among countries owning a high-developed fishing industry, and that reflects on their seafood dishes.
 Coming to Portugal, you’ll enjoy all the freshness that the ocean can provide.

-If you want to know about Portuguese’s famous fish dishes, you must count this first.
-Portuguese people love sardines so much that they even make an annual festival for this fish.
+If you want to experience Portuguese’s famous fish dishes, you must count this first.
+Portuguese people love sardines and their flavors so much that they even make an annual festival for this fish.
 On that day, people will sing songs and celebrate with tons of grilled sardines.

 To eat this like a Portuguese, you first need to coat the fish with salt, then grill them on a charcoal grill.
 And, here is the exciting part, eat the whole fish on a bread slice.
 Or you can go with an easier choice is enjoying it with boiled potatoes.

 So, whenever grabbing a can of premade sardines no longer sound appealing to you, how about giving this recipe a go?
 Maybe you’ll fall in love with sardines, just like the Portuguese.

 Another fish dish for your Portuguese experience is this bacalhau.
 In Portugal, it means “dried salted cod,” a familiar way to prepare cod.